 - Talk to someone, a wellbeing ambassador, an anti- bullying ambassador, a teacher, form tutor, senior tutor/assistant senior tutor, Miss Wright, Mrs Ogunmyiwa, Mrs Galvin.

-- You can ask for a referral to the school nurse or one of the counsellors employed by the school.
+- You can ask for a referral to one of the counsellors employed by the school.

 Who to Contact

 If you are in Main School, do not forget that you can also talk to your Senior Tutor or Assistant Senior Tutor about something you are worried about.
 Come to see one of us at the Senior Tutor Office or email firstname.lastname@example.org for an appointment.